Malisa Catalani Italy, b. 1979

 Malisa Catalani was born in Rome in 1978 and currently lives and works in Bologna.

-The places where she has lived have deeply influenced her artistic vision, particularly Spain, France, the United States, and Canada.
+The places where she has lived have profoundly influenced her artistic vision, particularly Spain, France, the United States, and Canada.
+She studied in Turin at IED, then moved to Valencia to continue her education in Design.

 -